 Jim: But it’s those underlying things and this is what I love about your book, you’re helping parents better understand what’s going on in the mind, literally, of your teenager, and that’s what I love.
 Jerusha, you mentioned something with your oldest when she turned 12 that you began to feel apprehensive.

 Jim: Yeah, what was going on?

-Jim: I mean again, some people listening don't have a relationship with the Lord.
-It's one of the great things I appreciate about the radio program, John.
+Jim: What did you, I mean again, some people listening don’t have a relationship with the Lord.
+It’s one of the great things I appreciate about the radio program, John.
 Not everybody is there.
 Describe what that means when you pray to the Lord?
 What did you actually receive back that began to give you greater confidence, that your fear began to dissipate?
 What was tangible in that regard?

 Jerusha: Yeah, I’m glad you put your finger on that, and just to let you know, in the book we very much try to bridge the gap between those who maybe have had a relationship with God for many years and those who currently are questioning.

 Jim: Certainly teenagers will make you question your relationship with the Lord.

 Jerusha: Yes, that is absolutely true.
 But with regard to my own relationship and how that worked was I was beginning to feel that kind of pit in my stomach, uncomfortable, nervous feeling, and when I take my cares and lay them down and say, “I can’t do this on my own,” I receive God’s peace, and that is profound.
 It’s, you know, Exhibit A for evidence of a relationship with God actually changing things, ‘cause it does.
 I genuinely felt as He took those cares from me, as I let them go--and it’s hard not to keep going back and grabbing them again--but as I let those go, I did experience … He calls it the peace that passes understanding, because there really it doesn’t make a lot of sense when it comes to teenagers.
 You would think, yeah, I need to be afraid.